mimblewimble/grin/doc/switch_commitment.md

 key of the box to the other person.

 They can unlock the box, compare the secret within the box with the secret you just published and can be sure that you didn't change your secret since you locked it.
-You "**commited**" to the secret number beforehand, meaning you cannot change it between the time of commitment and time of revealing.
+You "**committed**" to the secret number beforehand, meaning you cannot change it between the time of commitment and the time of revealing.

 ## Examples